 Removing DUI Charges from Your Criminal Record

-DUIs and Your Driver’s Record in California
+DUIs and Your Driving Record in California

 A DUI conviction can also show up on your driver’s record in California.
 Your driver’s record is kept by the Department of Motor Vehicles (DMV).
-DUI charges stay on your driver’s record for 10 years from the date of our arrest.
+DUI charges stay on your driver’s record for 10 years from the date of your arrest.

-While a DUI charge is on your driving record it is considered priorable.
+While a DUI charge is on your driving record, it is considered priorable.
 Priorable offenses count against you if you are accused of another DUI in California.
 You face harsher penalties if you have past DUI convictions on your record.

-Other Effects of an Under 21 DUI in California
+Other Effects of an Under-21 DUI in California

-As you can see, an under 21 DUI conviction in California can stay on your record for a long time.
+As you can see, an under-21 DUI conviction in California can stay on your record for a long time.
 However, this is not the only penalty for a DUI conviction.
 California has a zero-tolerance policy for DUIs while under 21.
-This means you can face criminal charges even if your blood alcohol content (BAC) is very low.
-Drivers under 21 must keep their BAC under 0.01%.
-Drivers with an elevated BAC can face:

 - Fines